-Telecommuters are a relatively large percentage of the workforce: 8.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Palm Desert citizens is very high relative to the national average among all cities (21.84%): 35.92% of adults in Palm Desert have a bachelor's degree or even advanced degree.

 The per capita income in Palm Desert in 2010 was $40,305, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $161,220 for a family of four.
 However, Palm Desert contains both very wealthy and poor people as well.